tzweigle/TechBlog/Readme.md

 Using VMware player 14 to install virtual machine.
 VM windows install key 8PHVNVYCHHQKM76CQM93C37Y9

-#### **Tech blog 1.2 prompt**
+## **Tech blog 1.2 prompt**

-**1.** Why would a user be interested in multiple partitions on a hard drive?
+1. Why would a user be interested in multiple partitions on a hard drive?

  * Use a Windows tool (GUI or CLI) to create a partition and describe the steps that you took to create multiple partitions.

  * Multiple partitions on a hard drive are helpful for organization, especially for the purpose of later installing multiple drives or multiple users are present.
  * Using the disk management tool i cant split my available space and label it accordingly for future use.
 I can also reallocate my available space.

-**2.**Describe each step that requires "user attention" during the clean installation of Windows 10.
+2. Describe each step that requires "user attention" during the clean installation of Windows 10.

 * I needed to select to install from the DVD-rom in BIOS
 * I was required to supply a key and choose language options
 * I also was told to log in or create user information for the computer

-**3** .What is one Windows Feature that you chose to add after installation?
+3 .What is one Windows Feature that you chose to add after installation?
 How did you add that feature?

 * Hyper V (which seems to assist in server management) is a feature i added after the fact using optionalfeatures.exe

-#### **Tech Blog 1.2 blog part 2**
+## **Tech Blog 1.2 blog part 2**

 Answer the following questions and, when applicable, be sure to include screenshots and links to the Internet:

-**1.** On Windows 8.1, install an application that may not be Windows 10 compatible.
+1. On Windows 8.1, install an application that may not be Windows 10 compatible.
 Why do you think this application may not be compatible?

 * I installed VLC media player on my windows 8.1 machine.

-**2.** Create a very special text file that you would like to be included in the upgrade.
+2. Create a very special text file that you would like to be included in the upgrade.
 What is in the file?
 Where is it located?

 * I created a Txt file on my desktop that says hello world.

-**3.** Describe each step that requires "user attention" during the in-place upgrade of Windows 10.
+3. Describe each step that requires "user attention" during the in-place upgrade of Windows 10.

 * First it asked me to install any appropriate updates that have come for windows 10 prior to today current version. for personal use this would be fine but for the prompt I opted out.
 I was then asked to agree to the user agreement. next the system checked to see if my hardware, memory etc was acceptable for windows 10. the update auto selected what version to upgrade to.
 I was given the option of what files to keep during the upgrade(files, apps or both).

-**4.**  In what ways was the upgrade process similar to  the clean install process?
+4. In what ways was the upgrade process similar to  the clean install process?
 How did it differ?

 * the clean install seemed to be faster that the upgrade. in addition I was prompted with similar customization options prior to launch. during the launch, a Microsoft edge page was on display inviting me to further customize and explorer new features

-**5.** Are there any additional folders that remain after the upgrade process is complete?
+5. Are there any additional folders that remain after the upgrade process is complete?
 What are the contents of those folders?

 * My txt documents remained where i had left them and the program VLC media player continued to run.
 Within the C drive I have a file named windows.old which contains an older version of windows that I have updated from. it was roughly 12.5 GB of space and if deleted would not affect my performance.